mariasupinska/Algorithms/README.md

 Part A: Implements and tests the ability to perform operations on the tree.

 Part B: Implements a Polish-English dictionary consisting of two BSTs (Polish BST and English BST), in which each node from one tree is linked with the corresponding node from the other tree.
 The program has the ability to perform tasks such as:
-* writing out English (Polish) words with translations in the KLP order (to a file),
+* writing out English (Polish) words with translations in the pre-order (NLR) to a file,
 * finding a Polish (English) word with a translation,
 * adding a new word with translation,
 * removing a word with its translation.